shohiebsense/shohiebsense.github.io/_posts/2024-01-14-Linear Regression Steps.md

 the mean average of y ix 94 + 73 + 59 + 80 + 93 + 85 + 66 + 79 + 77 + 91 = 797 / 10 = **79.7**

+but hold on, you need to find the b value first.

 (2) Find the b, which isi slope of regression line

 b = r * Sy / Sx